It’s tough out there. But the pressure has changed.

 Microlearning typically uses digital technology, video learning, or online modules to deliver short bursts of education or reinforce key training concepts.
 By enabling team members to digest training information in small quantities, it frees employees’ time, supports productivity, and increases participation and course completion.

 For example, a product marketing team might help their sales teams understand product features and value cases through quick microlearning videos.
 Sales members can access the content on-demand and learn on the go, while marketing can measure whether their team is actively participating in their microlearning.
+This approach is especially useful for fast-changing topics like AI tools, where employees need quick, practical guidance.

 Pros: